Baby Austin is a sometimes referred to as a

 should have a coarse texture and have organic granular fertilizer mixed

 in before planting.
 Check the container each year to

 make sure the rose is not root bound.
 If it has filled up the container with

 roots, transplant to a gallon size larger container.

 Like all roses, miniature roses are sun loving and fairly

 drought resistant.
-Plant in well drained soil and fertilize with an organic fertilizer in the
+Plant in well drained soil and fertilize with an organic fertilizer

-edible if grown organically and make attractive garnishes for salads.
+edible, if grown organically, and make attractive garnishes for salads.

 They can be added after cooking to almost any dish.
 Whole buds can be